Soul And / Or Related Artists

 The group disbanded again with Eugene passing away in 1994 after a long fight with cancer.

-A year later, Samuel Brown committed suicide, jumping from a bridge into the Schuykill River, following a long battle with drug addiction and the loss of his wife and mother.
+A year later, Samuel Brown committed suicide at the age of 54, jumping from a bridge into the Schuykill River, following a long battle with drug addiction and the loss of his wife and mother.

 Albums: